apple/GCGC/src/notebooks/README.md

 ## 2a.
 STW Pauses during program runtime, group by EventName, Linear

 Uses the function `plot_scatter()`.
-This function is interchangeable with the function `plot_line` if a line plot is desired, with the same parameters for each function.
+This function is interchangeable with the function `plot_line` if a line plot is desired, with the same parameters for both functions.
 The parameters are listed below for the functions, with the expected values to create the plot described by `2a.
 STW Pauses during program runtime, group by EventName, Linear` being described in paranthesis.
 The only required parameter is `gc_event_dataframes`.

     gc_event_dataframes (required)
     group_by            (Expected = "EventName")